One of my family’s favorite side dishes is vegetarian twice baked potatoes. But the normal version is full of fat, cream, butter and calories.

 Ranch style Twice baked Potatoes

 Want to go for the works?
 Combine the potato mixture with sour cream and chives and add some crumbled bacon for good measure before topping with cheddar cheese and re-baking for a few minutes.
+This makes a good choice for meat eaters.

 The ultimate pub grub meal in itself!